lgraff/lgraff-12704_Final_Project/index.md

 *Applicability*

-We describe our calibration process of the light sensor in the Appendix.
-The light intensity output of the sensor will serve as a broad indicator of how many hours of sunlight the plant has received.
-The sampling rate is practically irrelevant, since we will be recording measurements every minute, and the signal is relatively static within this time frame.
+It is worth noting that this light sensor is not calibrated, and that every sensor, even of the same brand and batch, is likely to output different values for the same period.
+Hence, this should only be used as an indicator of how much hours of sunlight the plant has received, rather than trying to quantify the actual value of light intensity.
+The sampling rate is practically irrelevant, since we will be measuring every minute, or every hour.

 **DHT11 Temperature and Humidity Sensor Module**